bryanjtc/ts-to-json/README.md

 -   this implementation avoids the use of `typeChecker.getTypeAtLocation()` (so probably it keeps correct type aliases)
 -   processing AST and formatting JSON schema have been split into two independent steps
 -   not exported types, interfaces, enums are not exposed in the `definitions` section in the JSON schema
+-   minified bundle for cjs and esm projects

 ## Contributors